EslamEmad99/Twitter-Counter/README.md

 - Handles special cases like URLs, emojis, and complex language characters.
 - Post tweets directly from the app.

+**Note:** This project currently uses a fake API for the tweet posting functionality.
+The purpose of this fake API is to simulate the posting of tweets without making actual network requests.
+This setup is useful for testing and development purposes.

 ## Architecture

 The app follows the MVVM (Model-View-ViewModel) architecture pattern and is divided into several modules: